Discovering Top-k Structural Hole Spanners in Dynamic Networks: Experimental Analysis

 \subsubsection{Real-World Datasets}

-We analyze the performance of the proposed algorithms on four real-world networks having different sizes.
-Karate \cite{zachary1977information} is a friendship network among the members of the karate club.
-Dolphin \cite{lusseau2003bottlenose} is a social network representing the frequent association between 62 dolphins of a community.
-American College Football \cite{girvan2002community} is a football games network between Division IA colleges, and HC-BIOGRID\footnote{\url{https://www.pilucrescenzi.it/wp/networks/biological/}} is a biological network.
-The characteristics of the real-world datasets are summarized in Table \ref{dataset1}.
+{To ensure consistency with prior studies in SHS detection, we selected widely recognized benchmark datasets, including Karate, Dolphins, Football, and HC-BIOGRID, which are standard in SHS research.
+These datasets allow for meaningful comparisons across studies and provide foundational insights into the efficiency of our methods in detecting structural hole spanners.
+We analyzed the performance of the proposed algorithms on these four real-world networks, each varying in size and structure.
+Specifically, the Karate dataset \cite{zachary1977information} represents a friendship network among members of a karate club; the Dolphin dataset \cite{lusseau2003bottlenose} represents frequent social associations between 62 dolphins in a community; the American College Football dataset \cite{girvan2002community} captures a network of games between Division IA colleges; and HC-BIOGRID\footnote{\url{https://www.pilucrescenzi.it/wp/networks/biological/}} represents a biological interaction network.
+The characteristics of these real-world datasets are summarized in Table \ref{dataset1}}.